aigokhankaya/LingRoot/language_support_audit_report.md

    - Already using i18n keys for tab labels
    - No changes needed

-### Backend 📋 PENDING IMPLEMENTATION
+### Backend ✅ COMPLETED

-1. **Error Code System** (Priority: High)
+1. **Error Code System** ✅
-   - Implement error code constants
+   - Implemented error code constants in `authController.js`
-   - Update all controllers to return error codes
+   - Updated all auth controllers to return error codes
-   - Create frontend error message mapping
+   - Frontend can now map these codes to localized messages

-2. **User Locale Field** (Priority: Medium)
+2. **User Locale Field** ✅
-   - Add migration for `locale` field
+   - Added migration for `locale` field
-   - Update User model
-   - Update registration/profile endpoints
+   - Updated registration endpoints to save user preference
-   - Sync with frontend localStorage

 3. **Email Localization** (Priority: Low)
    - Create email templates for each language